Education in Cambodia

-GPE’s second grant has helped Cambodia achieve the following results:
+The second GPE grant helped Cambodia achieve the following results:

-- 2,895 community early childhood education teachers and core parents have been trained and received materials through the project,
+- 3,861 community early childhood education teachers and core parents have been trained and received materials through the project,

-- 2,130 school principals have completed leadership training
+- 2,130 school principals have completed leadership training,

 - 142,655 students received project-financed scholarships,